-- 4. While in Covert Mode, press and hold the power button.
+- 4) While in Covert Mode, press and hold the power button.
 The screen will display a message indicating that it is exiting Covert Mode.
-Press "OK". - 5.
-Once you have pressed "OK", all settings will be restored to their previous state, except for the chart duration.
-This is to give the user the opportunity to review the data recorded during Covert Mode.
+Press "OK". - 5) Once "OK" is pressed, all settings will be restored to their previous state, except for the chart duration.
+This allows an opportunity to review the data recorded during Covert Mode.